chhabrakaran7/devopslearnings/README.md

 This repository is dedicated for learnings done during training for DevOps.

-NOTE: This repository is a work in progress, updates will be added frequently.
+**NOTE:** `This repository is a work in progress, updates will be added frequently.`

+**NOTE:** `A word document will be added which will include all the steps and screenshots taken while performing the setup and any tasks involved in this effort.`
 ## **Development Environment**

 `Virtualization platform: VMWare Workstation 16 PRO`